Former Yellow Jacket Christopher Eubanks finds success early in his transition to the pros

 Charged with building the Georgia Tech tennis program back to the level it was when he was a player, Thorne was named to the newly-created position of Director of Tennis on June 30, 1998, becoming the ninth head coach in Tech men’s tennis history.

 Thorne took over the reins of the Tech program after spending one season as the team’s assistant coach and wasted little time in taking steps toward his ultimate goal of turning the Yellow Jackets into contenders.

-The Yellow Jackets have reached the NCAA Championship 10 times in his 16 years at the helm.
+The Yellow Jackets have reached the NCAA Championship 13 times in his 19 years at the helm, and seven of those have advanced past the opening round.
+Tech made it back for the third straight year in 2017 with its best record since 2011 (18-8, 8-4 ACC).
 After a two-year absence, the 2010 and 2011 teams reached the second and third rounds of the tournament, respectively, finished fourth in the Atlantic Coast Conference each time (15-7 record), while posting a combined 39-14 dual match record.

-Over the last three years, Thorne has developed the best doubles player in Tech history, Juan Spir, who advanced to the NCAA Doubles Championship semifinals in 2012 and quarterfinals in 2013 with different partners.
-Spir and Kevin King, Spir's doubles partner for 75 of his Tech-record 103 victories, have played in the NCAA Singles Championship as well, and are now up-and-coming players in the professional ranks.
+Over the last eight years, Thorne has developed two of the best singles players in Tech history, Guillermo Gomez (2008-11) and current junior Christopher Eubanks, both of whom earned ACC Player of the Year honors.
+Eubanks advanced to the quarterfinals of the 2017 NCAA Singles Chmapionship and took back-to-back ACC Player of the Year honrs.
+He has also developed two of the best doubles players in Tech history, Juan Spir, who advanced to the NCAA Doubles Championship semifinals in 2012 and quarterfinals in 2013 with different partners.
+Spir and Kevin King, Spir’s doubles partner for 75 of his Tech-record 103 victories, played in the NCAA Singles Championship as well.

 Tech’s 2011 team finished the year ranked 13th in the nation and reached the round of 16 at the NCAA Championship, both high-water marks for Tech tennis under Thorne.
 Tech’s 21 wins in 2011 were the most for the Jackets under Thorne and the second most in the history of the program.